Viswesh-N/IAC-SLAM/README.md

 ## Local Map Extraction
 Given the Estimate of our location from the GPS data we need to create a local map around the estimate.We use octree point cloud search for this purpose .
-This is done in ICP node.
+This is done in INDY-Slam package.

 <p float="left">
   <img src="images/octreesearch.png" alt="extracted" width="400"/>